 How do you build this connection?
-In teams it can be as quick as 5 minute stand-up chats (or scrums) on project progress or as informal as regular shared lunches, or as complex as detailed cross team project briefings or staff rotations into other teams.
+In teams, it can be as quick as 5-minute stand-up chats (or scrums) on project progress or as informal as regularly shared lunches, or as complex as detailed cross-team project briefings or staff rotations into other teams.

 You can add photos of the person sending the email into email contacts or business directories, or have a photo of the person managing the social media as well as the logo or branding.
 The trick is to find ways to make all connections human.